huntsky-12/Master-Yodas-class/README.md

 A C-based terminal project that simulates a university-level course recommendation, choice filling, and allotment system, tailored by CGPA and student interests — complete with waitlisting, faculty lookup, and eligibility filters.

+"Do.
+Or do not.
+There is no try."
+— Yoda
 ---

 ## Features